Patrick Zhuwao: Political career

 In December 2014, South African businessman Mutumwa Mawere threatened Zhuwao with legal action over "defamatory statements" Zhuwao wrote about him in a newspaper article.
 In the op-ed, published in The Sunday Mail, Zhuwao described Mawere as "ideologically bankrupt, devoid of ethics, morality and decency".

 On 11 September 2015, Zhuwao was appointed Minister of Youth Development, Indigenisation and Economic Empowerment by President Mugabe.
 He succeeded Christopher Mushohwe, who went on to become Minister of Information.

 On 21 July 2016, Zhuwao was ordered out of the Parliament building after he failed to respond to questioning during a portfolio committee session.
 Zhuwao had been called before the committee to answer questions about an allegedly corrupt deal he had brokered when he hired a private consultancy firm, whose owner Zhuwao had a personal relationship with, to spearhead Zimbabwe's National Economic Empowerment Strategy.
 At his questioning session before the committee on 21 July, Zhuwao engaged in a heated exchange with committee chair Justice Mayor Wadyajena.
 Other Members of Parliament accused Zhuwao of being under of the influence of drugs as he would occasionally burst out in "hysterical" laughter and declined to answer questions, only repeating the statement, "My name is Patrick Zhuwao, and can you allow me to respond in a manner that Patrick Zhuwao responds?"
-Chairman Wadyajena told Zhuwao to excuse himself if he was not ready to answer the questions.
+Wadyajena told Zhuwao to excuse himself if he was not ready to answer the questions.
 After a lengthy exchange, the committee asked Zhuwao to leave the chamber and return when he was "sober and when he understood the questions and issues involved."
 Some lawmakers said they were surprised by his conduct, noting that in their previous interactions with him he had always been articulate.

 On 9 October 2017, Zhuwao was appointed Minister of Public Service, Labour and Social Welfare of Zimbabwe.
 He announced on 10 November that government employees would be receiving bonuses.